Benjamin Butler: Impeachment of Andrew Johnson

 In March 1867, Butler unsuccessfully lobbied to be appointed to the House Committee on the Judiciary, which was overseeing the first impeachment inquiry against Andrew Johnson.
 John Bingham, who had worked to combat many of the early efforts to impeach Johnson, strongly opposed the prospect of Butler's being appointed to that committee.

-Although Butler was not included on the select committee appointed to draft the articles of impeachment for Johnson after he was impeached in February 1868, he independently wrote his own article of impeachment.
+Although Butler was not included on the select committee appointed to draft the articles of impeachment for Johnson, he independently wrote his own article of impeachment.
 He did so at the urging of Thaddeus Stevens, a member of the select committee who felt that Radical Republicans on the select committee were conceding too much to moderates in limiting the scope of the violations of law that the articles of impeachment the committee was drafting would charge Johnson with.
 The article Butler wrote cited no clear violation of law, but instead charged Johnson with attempting, "to bring into disgrace, ridicule, hatred, contempt, and reproach the Congress of the United States."
 The article was seen as having been written in response to speeches that Johnson had made during his "Swing Around the Circle".
 Butler's article was initially rejected by a 48–74 vote on March 2, 1868.
 However, it was subsequently adopted as the tenth article of impeachment by a 88–45 vote after it was reintroduced by the impeachment managers the following day.
 It was the only article of impeachment that any Republican congressman voted against.